programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 In this lesson you will learn:

-- what kinds of information Wikidata contains
+- What kinds of information Wikidata contains
-- how Wikidata structures that information
+- How Wikidata structures that information
-- how to explore its data in order to contextualize questions in your research
+- How to explore its data in order to contextualize questions in your research

 While this stand-alone lesson focuses on Wikidata, it can also serve to extend your understanding of Linked Open Data (LOD).
 Wikidata is the most user-friendly implementation of this data structure, and it's under constant development.
 It's a great place to begin to learn about key graph data features, such as schemas and the SPARQL query language, which can be applied in other contexts.